-Notes.
-"Obs." is the facility with which the observations were made.
-"UT Date" is the start date of the observations in universal time.
-"RTT" is the signal's round trip time to the object and back.
-"Baud" is the baud length and "Res" is the delay resolution; continuous wave observations are marked as "CW" and do not have spatial resolution.
-"Start-Stop" is the UT timespan in which the observations were made.
-"Runs" is the number of transmit-receive cycles that were completed.
+Note.
+'Obs'. is the facility with which the observations were made.
+'UT Date' is the start date of the observations in universal time.
+'RTT' is the signal's round trip time to the object and back.
+'Baud' is the baud length and 'Res' is the delay resolution; CW observations are marked as 'CW' and do not have spatial resolution.
+'Start-Stop' is the UT time-span in which the observations were made.
+'Runs' is the number of transmit-receive cycles that were completed.